ulitol97/comet/docs/4-error_handling/predefined_errors.md

 # Pre-defined errors

-@APP_NAME@ has some built-in exception types that are thrown on some common error that might arise during the validation flow.
+@APP_NAME@ has some built-in exception types that are thrown on some common errors that might arise during the validation flow.

 ## Stream exceptions